 Directs distribution of \$1.0 million GF/GP supporting the Michigan Heritage Restoration Program.
 Requires grant funds to support neighborhood organizations designated 501(c)(3) and stipulates that grants shall not exceed \$250,000.
 House includes as new section.
+Senate does not include.
+Conference concurs with House; revises to distribute \$600,000.

 Sec.
 1045.
-Michigan International Speedway Funding - NEW
+Michigan International Speedway Funding - NOT INCLUDED

 Requires up to \$2.0 million of the funds appropriated to Pure Michigan to be allocated to sponsorship or marketing of a Michigan International Speedway race.
 House includes as new section.
+Senate does not include.
+Conference does not include.